List of Critical Role cast members: Laura Bailey

 Bailey's Campaign 1 character is Vex'ahlia "Vex" de Rolo (née Vessar), a half-elf ranger who multiclasses in to rogue.
 She has a brown bear companion called Trinket.

 Bailey plays Jester Lavorre in Campaign 2, a tiefling cleric who follows an obscure entity known as the Traveler.
 Her relationship with the Traveler is temporarily strained when she learns he is not actually a deity as originally claimed, but an archfey named Artagan, a recurring NPC from Campaign 1.

 In Campaign 3 Bailey plays Imogen Temult, a Ruidusborn human sorcerer with psionic magic who has reoccurring dreams of a red storm.
 She and her companion Laudna travelled to Jrusar to investigate the origins of her psionic abilities and Laudna's necromantic abilities.
 Her mother, Liliana Temult, left when she was a child; the party's investigation into Ruidius leads them to discover that she and Liliana are Exaltant Ruidusborn who get power from the red moon.
 Liliana, as a general in the Ruby Vanguard, is working with the powerful elven archmage Ludinus Da'leth toward mysterious ends involving Ruidus.
 During the campaign, Imogen forms a romantic relationship with Laudna.

-In Campaign 4, Bailey plays as Thimble.
+In Campaign 4, Bailey plays as Thimble, a four-inch-tall pixie rogue, from the land of Faerie.
+Thimble was the closest companion of rebel leader Thjazi Fang.